articles

 Chinese market - Ruth Silbermayr

-When we come back home in the evening on Tuesday, my MIL tells us proudly: “I went to another market.
+When we come home in the evening on Tuesday, my mother-in-law proudly tells us: “I went to another market.
 The vegetables there are much cheaper than at the one you showed me.”
-She shows us the celery she bought: “It cost only 2 Kuai”.
-In addition to the celery, she also bought 25 kg of rice, broccoli, carrots, cauliflower, tomatoes, potatoes, garlic, fish and meat, all together at a much lower price than what you’d pay at the other market, not to mention what you’d have to pay at a grocery store.
+She shows us the celery she bought: “It cost only 2 kuai.”
+In addition to the celery, she also bought 25 kg of rice, broccoli, carrots, cauliflower, tomatoes, potatoes, garlic, fish, and meat—all at a much lower price than what you’d pay at the other market, not to mention at a grocery store.

 Chinese market vendor - Ruth Silbermayr

-My husband asks: “Where is this place and how did you find it?”
-My husband could only find one market close-by.
+My husband asks: “Where is this place, and how did you find it?”
+My husband had only found one market nearby.

 Chinese market - Ruth Silbermayr

 She tells him: “In the morning, I went outside to go to the market.
-When I was downstairs, I saw that there were many people carrying vegetables who all came from one direction, the exact opposite direction of the market you showed me.
-So I asked them about the way and followed the street the other way.
-This wet market is really close-by, closer than the other one.
+When I was downstairs, I saw that many people were carrying vegetables, and they all came from one direction—the exact opposite direction of the market you showed me.
+So I asked them for directions and followed the street the other way.
+This wet market is really close by, closer than the other one.
 They also have a bigger variety of vegetables.”

 Chinese market - Ruth Silbermayr